apexbravo/apexbravo/readme.md

 ## Hi, my name is Abel <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I'm Abel a Android and  Front End web developer .I have loved coding ever since I knew that there was programming .I spent most of my time learning new technlogies , so that I can keep up with the ever changing world of tech.
+I'm Abel an Android and  Front End web developer .I have loved coding ever since I knew that there was programming .I spent most of my time learning new technlogies , so that I can keep up with the ever changing world of tech.

 :mailbox : Contact me!